 I go on a lot of cruises.
 People frequently ask me about the onboard art auctions and if they’re a scam or not.
 I’ve struggled with this myself over the years.
 Is Park West a legitimate company to deal with?
 Note: This post will cover the actual buying process, not necessarily the legitimacy of any or quality of any of their artwork.
+Please assume that any “art” you buy on a cruise is a fancy poster or print, and nothing is a one-of-kind original or even limited.
 Here’s my recent experience:

 The Art Auctions seem glamorous on board because you’re captive and forget what the real world is like when you’re on a ship.
 Most people attend these for the free champagne, but some end up making costly mistakes.
 At the beginning of each auction, you need to sign up for a bid card.
 This bid card has all the terms and conditions, the first of which states ALL SALES ARE FINAL.
 This used to have no exceptions, but in recent years, they’ve softened that rule.
 You now get the chance to return your product for full refund (minus S&H) within the first 50 days.
 You also get to exchange your product for another one for up to 50 months.
 These terms are much more gentle than the old FINAL rule. **See Update Below **